-When a young programmer (Caleb) is invited to participate in a ground-breaking experiment involving artificial intelligence, by evaluating human qualities as the subject.
-Yet when he arrives at the home of the A.I’s creator, not everything is as clear as it first appears to be.
+Plot Summary: After a young programmer (Caleb) is invited to participate in a ground-breaking experiment involving artificial intelligence by evaluating human qualities in the subject, he soon discovers not everything is as it first appears.

 Whilst all the style is great throughout the film, it shouldn’t take your attention from the excellent performances on display here, as Domhnall Gleeson, Alicia Vikander and especially Oscar Isacc, all bring their ‘A’ game to the film.
 As the entire cast has a lot of chemistry with each other, and their performances only elevate the tension-filled scenes throughout the film, not to mention their characters are given a decent amount of depth or though they definitely could be explored further.